Fuseteam/docs.ubports.com/contribute/documentation.rst

         anotheroldpage
     >   newpage

 The order matters.
-If you would like your page to appear in a certain place in the table of contents, place it there.
+If you would like your page to appear in a certain position in the table of contents, place it there.
 In the previous example, newpage would be added to the end of this table of contents.

 Moving pages
 ^^^^^^^^^^^^